nice-game-hints/zniw-adventure/ScatteredWoods/backpack.md

 "Is that your place?" ^[Yes, it's her home and humble shop!
 Just don't even think about swimming in the nearby river.]
 "Can I take these leaves?" ^[Yes!
 They were just there temporarily.]
-"Do you know how to create a backpack?" ^[She echoes the Hesperonychus' sentiment - something durable to hold items, and a strap to keep it on your back.]
+"Do you know how to create a backpack?" ^[She echoes the Hesperonychus' advice - something durable to hold items, and a strap to keep it on your back.]

 If the game won't let you take the leaves, try talking to the strange winged dinosaur you saw on the right path.